Dual citizenship is a status whereby an individual is regarded or recognized as a citizen of two different countries.

 Who is eligible for dual citizenship

 All natural-born Filipinos who have acquired citizenship in another country are eligible to apply for Philippine Dual Citizenship.
-One is considered a natural born Filipino citizen if and only if he or she was born to a father and or a mother who is a Filipino at the time of his or her birth.
-Furthermore, those children below 18 years old are considered as qualified dependents.
-They may be legitimate, illegitimate or adopted children of the said applicant.
+One is considered a natural-born Filipino citizen if and only if they were born to a father and or a mother who is a Filipino at the time of his or her birth.
+Furthermore, those children below 18 years old are considered qualified dependents.
+They may be legitimate, illegitimate, or adopted children of the said applicant.
 On the other hand, those 18 years old and above, who were born to either one or both Filipino parents need to apply for reacquisition of Filipino citizenship on their own.

 Requirements are submitted personally or by mail to the Philippine Embassy.

 Philippine Embassy in Australia

 If submitted by mail, a self-addressed stamp must be submitted as well along with the requirements.
 The requirements necessary for application include the following: